inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

    :end-at: 6
    :language: ini

-.. note:: The channel numbers are set to 0 and 5 because in INET’s 802.11 model, the channels are numbered from 0, so that this setting corresponds to Wifi Channels 1 and 6.
+.. note:: The channel numbers are set to 0 and 5 because in INET's 802.11 model, the channels are numbered from 0, so that this setting corresponds to Wifi Channels 1 and 6.

 The video below shows the hosts communicating: